 The Moon in narrative, metaphor and reason: A multilinguistic perspective

-The Moon has been chosen as a lens for investigating emotions and perceptions of time and place by people from different cultures and languages (English, Polish, Mandarin and Arabic) as it has been a continuous source of inspiration, as shown by the many stories, religious practices and scientific explanations produced around the world to make sense of it.
-Findings from this research will contribute to 1. our understanding of metaphor use in multilingual settings; 2. intercultural understandings of concepts of time, place and emotion.
+The Moon was chosen as a lens for investigating emotions and perceptions of time and place by people from different cultures and languages (English, Polish, Mandarin and Arabic) as it has been a continuous source of inspiration, as shown by the many stories, religious practices and scientific explanations produced around the world to make sense of it.
+Findings from this research contribute to 1. our understanding of metaphor use in multilingual settings; 2. intercultural understandings of concepts of time, place and emotion.

 Cameron L. (2010) The discourse dynamics framework for metaphor.
 In L. Cameron and R. Maslen (eds) Metaphor Analysis: Research Practice in Applied Linguistics, Social Sciences and the Humanities.
 London: Equinox, 77–96.